Kasey LynchJanuary 13, 2026

 A skills ontology is a collection of skills relationships that’s supported by a unified understanding of how strong or weak relationships between skills are.
 Simply put, this means a skills ontology is a collection of skills with knowledge of how each skill is related to each other within the context of your business.

-For HR in particular, these enriched insights into skills as well as related skills and knowledge of the relationships between skills can start to create a robust understanding of what each individual is capable of without requiring additional manual work to acquire that information.
+For HR in particular, these enriched insights into skills, and more importantly, the relationship between them, create a robust understanding of a candidate's capabilities without manual effort.
 It also allows for a more thorough understanding of what skills are required for each role — creating a detailed skills map that talent acquisition teams can use when identifying potential best-fit candidates for available positions, or managers can use when assessing gaps that might exist on their teams.

 Related: What Every Company Needs to Know About Workforce Intelligence